-I saw on a website for students with disabilities that the campus is very accessible...It's not really something out of the ordinary and they just treat you like any other person and that is what I hope for.
-I think it's better there than in the U.S.
+" I saw on a website for students with disabilities that the campus is very accessible...It's not really something out of the ordinary and they just treat you like any other person and that is what I hope for.
+I think it's better there than in the U.S. " -- New Zealand, Fall 2009

 Begin preparing now by doing the following:

-Think about how you will answer questions about your disability in the language of your host country -- look up key vocabulary words ahead of time.
+- Think about how you will answer questions about your disability in the language of your host country -- look up key vocabulary words ahead of time.

-And continue learning while you are abroad by talking with your new friends, host family, conversation partner, teacher, etc.
+- Continue learning while you are abroad by talking with your new friends, host family, conversation partner, teacher, etc.

-Global Access: This disabled travel network is a forum for disabled travelers to share their experiences.
+- Global Access: This disabled travel network is a forum for disabled travelers to share their experiences.
 Find travel tips and articles on a wide variety of destinations.
 If you have traveled with a disability, submit your own story to this site.

-Mobility International USA Mobility International USA (MIUSA) aspires to empower people with disabilities through international exchange, information, technical assistance and training, to ensure the inclusion of people with disabilities in international exchange and development programs.
+- Mobility International USA: Mobility International USA (MIUSA) aspires to empower people with disabilities through international exchange, information, technical assistance and training, to ensure the inclusion of people with disabilities in international exchange and development programs.

 - National Clearing House on Disability & Exchange: a comprehensive one-stop resource for people with disabilities, exchange and disability staff interested in study, work, intern, volunteer, research or teach abroad programs.
 It includes personal stories from study abroad participants sorted by region or by disability type.